-Note: Data collection continues behind the scenes after call to @c queryMetricsData.
+Note: Data collection continues behind the scenes after call to queryMetricsData.
 The return data can be seen as the snapshot of the current state at the time of queryMetricsData call.
 The internally kept metric values are not cleared by the call.
-This makes possible querying different subsets of metrics or aggregates with subsequent calls.
-If periodic querying is needed it is highly suggested to query the values with intervalcount period to avoid confusion.
+This allows querying different subsets of metrics or aggregates with subsequent calls.
+If periodic querying is needed it is highly suggested to query the values with interval\count period to avoid confusion.
 This way a completely new set of data values will be provided by each query.

-5.76.6 setupMetrics
+5.104.6 setupMetrics